GreenDelta/olca-app/olca-app-build/README.md

 ```

 ## JRE
-We distribute openLCA with a version of the Java runtime environment (JRE).
-The
+We distribute openLCA with a version of a Java runtime environment (JRE) from
-Java runtimes for the specific platforms need to be located in the `jre` folder
+the [OpenJDK](https://adoptopenjdk.net/).
+The JREs for the specific platforms
-of the build directory:
+need to be located in the `jre` folder of the build directory:

 ```
 olca-app-build